Ebube Muonso

-Chibuzo Emmanuel Obimma, known as Ebube Muonso (born August 18, 1980), is a Nigerian Catholic leader in Anambra State.
-He is a parish priest in Dunukofia and the founder and head of Holy Ghost Adoration Ministry.
+Chibuzo Emmanuel Obimma, known as Ebube Muonso (born August 18, 1980), is a Nigerian Catholic priest who serves as the parish priest of Blessed Iwene Tansi Parish in Dunukofia, Anambra State.
+He is the founder and head of Holy Ghost Adoration Ministry.

 Early life and education

 Obimma was born in Uruebo village, Nkwelle-Ezunaka, the youngest of seven sons of Bartholomew Obiechina Obimma, a tailor, and Grace Obimma (Ochiora), a clothing seller.
 He attended Ezunaka primary school and received his junior high education at St. Paul's seminary in Ukpor, then completed secondary education at All Hallows seminary in Onitsha.
 He was ordained as a Catholic priest in August 2011 after studying at Pope John Paul Major Seminary in Awka and at the Blessed Iwene Tansi Major Seminary in Onitsha; three of his brothers had previously studied for the priesthood without completing their studies, and he himself was suspended for a year on probation.
 He acquired his nickname Ebube Muonso, 'Glory of the Holy Ghost', in seminary.